US Nuclear Power Policy

 Megatons to Megawatts to 2013

 Megatons to Megawatts is the name of the highly successful program, based on nuclear weapons treaties with Russia, that provided about one-half of the fuel for US commercial reactors to 2013.
 Since 1987, the United States and countries of the former USSR have signed a series of treaties to reduce their nuclear arsenals by about 80%.
 In 1993, the USA and Russia reached an agreement to convert 500 tonnes of high-enriched uranium (HEU) from dismantled Russian warheads into low-enriched uranium (LEU) that would be brought to the USA for use as fuel in civilian nuclear reactors.
 The United States Enrichment Corporation (now USEC Inc) acted as the US government's executive agent for the program.
 The 500 tonnes HEU was diluted and supplied by November 2013, equivalent to about 20,000 warheads.
 USEC paid Russia for the enrichment services component (basically energy) of the low-enriched product it received.
 This amounted to about 5.5 million SWU per year.
 Russia took ownership of the corresponding amount of natural uranium "feed" provided to USEC by its utility customers for toll enrichment services.
+See also fuller description in Military Warheads as a Source of Nuclear Fuel.

 Russian SWU supply from 2013